Renaissance in Albania: Literature

-From authors that remained in Albania, the most notable were Gjon Buzuku, Pjetër Bogdani, Pjetër Budi, and Frang Bardhi.
-Gjon Buzuku wrote the first-ever Albanian book, originally written in the Gheg dialect, Meshari, in 1555.
-Meshari is the translation of the main parts of the Catholic Liturgy into Albanian.
-It contains the liturgies of the main religious holidays of the year, comments from the book of prayers, excerpts from the Bible, and excerpts from the ritual and catechism.
-Pjetër Bogdani would also publish a book focused on Catholicism, the Çeta of Prophets (Cuneus Prophetarum).
+Albanian writers that remained in Albania, known as Old Albanian authors, sought out to prevent the assimilation of the Albanian language by creating Christian, literary and cultural works.
+From these authors the most notable were Gjon Buzuku, Pjetër Bogdani, Pjetër Budi, and Frang Bardhi.
+Gjon Buzuku wrote the first Albanian book, Meshari, in 1555, a translation of the main parts of the Catholic Liturgy into Albanian.
+The book also contains the liturgies of the main religious holidays of the year, comments from the book of prayers, excerpts from the Bible, and excerpts from the ritual and catechism.
+Pjetër Bogdani would also publish a book focused on Catholicism, the Band of Prophets (Cuneus Prophetarum).
 Pjetër Budi is another writer known for his works and translations on religion which would be published in Rome, and in 1618 he wrote 100 pages of prose as well as 3,200 verses of poetry, which would be published in the Christian Doctrine.
-He is also known for writing the book "Pasqyra e të rrëfyemit" Frang Bardhi was another notable Albanian writer and bishop, known for trying to preserve the Albanian language.
-In 1635, he published the first Albanian dictionary, Dictionarium latino-epiroticum (Latin-Albanian dictionary), and in 1636 he wrote a biography of Skanderbeg, titled The Apology of Scanderbeg.
+He is also known for writing the book "Pasqyra e të rrëfyemit" Frang Bardhi was another notable Albanian writer and bishop, who in 1635 published the first Albanian dictionary, Dictionarium latino-epiroticum (Latin-Albanian dictionary), and in 1636 he wrote a biography about Skanderbeg, titled The Apology of Scanderbeg.